GeorgeKalandadze/football-fantasy-league/README.md

 ---

 🔥 This project is a fantasy league application where users can create their own fantasy teams, participate in leagues, and compete with others.
 The project is built using Laravel, adhering to ****SOLID**** principles with a focus on a ****service + repository**** pattern.
-The application includes roles and permissions management, automated fixtures and games, unit and feature testing, and more.
+The application includes roles and permissions management, automated fixtures and games, Custom Exceptions, unit and feature testing, and more.

 #